Guinea on brink of chaos over long-delayed poll

 The opposition has demanded South African firm Waymark be stripped of a contract to revise the voter list.
 They say Waymark, which was hired in between the two rounds of the 2010 presidential election, when Conde’s vote climbed from just over 18 percent to nearly 53 percent to overhaul main opposition challenger Cellou Dalein Diallo, was helping Conde rig the vote by registering more of his supporters.

-Waymark Managing Director Pikie Monaheng dismissed allegations that his company was favoring Conde: “This is business.
+Waymark Managing Director Pikie Monaheng dismissed allegations that his company was favouring Conde: “This is business.
 We’re just the technology provider.”

 Conde’s government says there is not enough time to find a new firm before the ballot.